Festus Arthur

-Festus Arthur (born 27 February 2001) is a German professional footballer who plays for FC Halifax Town as a defender.
+Festus Arthur (born 27 February 2000) is a German professional footballer who plays as a defender for Chester.

 Early and personal life

 Arthur was born in Hamburg, Germany, and is of Ghanaian descent.

 Career

 Arthur began his career with Stockport County during the 2019–20 season, scoring 2 goals in 31 league games.
 In the January 2020 transfer window Arthur attracted interest from a number of bigger clubs, including Hull City.

 He signed a three-year deal with Hull City in July 2020 after moving for an undisclosed fee.
 He made his debut for the club on 8 September 2020 in the EFL Trophy match against Leicester City U21.

 In August 2021 he moved on a season-long loan to Barrow.
 On 18 January 2022, Arthur was recalled from his loan spell.

 On 26 July 2022 Arthur's contract with Hull City was terminated by mutual consent so he could join FC Halifax Town.
+In January 2024, he joined National League North club Southport on an initial one-month loan deal.
+In October 2024, he re-joined Southport on another initial one-month loan deal.

+After signing for Hyde United in August 2025, Arthur rejoined Southport in September 2025, on a permanent contract.
+Two weeks later he signed for Chester.